 Due to the pandemic, businesses are moving towards project-based or freelance hiring.
 Since work from home is the new normal, employers are free to hire the best talent across the globe.
 Moreover, this will also provide opportunities to industry experts in taking up projects on a short-term basis.
 The trend is expected to continue for the entire 2021.
 80% of executives surveyed by Accenture agree that the future of work will be project-based rather than role-based.

 For instance, P&G, a multinational consumer goods company, used platforms such as UpWork for new product development of R&D needs, supplementing their internal teams.
-An increasing number of Fortune 500 companies are experimenting with digital marketplaces and project-based outsourcing.
-The project-based workforce will be engaged in the most critical work the firm undertakes.
+In addition, an increasing number of Fortune 500 companies are experimenting with digital marketplaces and project-based outsourcing.
+As a result, the project-based workforce will be engaged in the most critical work the firm undertakes.

 No matter the industry you are in, 2021 will see an increase in hiring needs.
 No doubt, the COVID-19 pandemic has changed the face of recruitment overnight.
 2021 will be the year where HR managers will have to take a long look at their hiring and onboarding policies for a smooth transition and sustainable growth.
 In this article, we have highlighted seven emerging hiring trends to watch out for in 2021.
 Hiring managers need to be aware of the above trends and make efforts to adapt to them.